Pennsville Township, New Jersey: Education

 Pennsville Memorial High School with 450 students in grades 9-12.

+A private school also operates in Pennsville.
 Guardian Angels Regional School is a K-8 school that operates under the auspices of the Roman Catholic Diocese of Camden.
 Its PreK-3 campus is in Gibbstown while its 4-8 campus is in Paulsboro.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 90.71 mi of roadways, of which 73.02 mi were maintained by the municipality, 7.33 mi by Salem County, 8.99 mi by the New Jersey Department of Transportation, 0.95 mi by the Delaware River and Bay Authority and 0.42 mi by the New Jersey Turnpike Authority.

 Pennsville houses county, state, U.S., Interstates and toll expressways, which all converge at the northern part of the township near Deepwater.
 The southern terminus of U.S. Route 130 is in the township.
 Route 49 begins at the converging point and travels south for about 8.2 mi through the center of town.
 Interstate 295 and U.S. Route 40 (multiplexed together) also pass through the north which houses Exit 1 along I-295 and which is also the Delaware Memorial Bridge that connects to the state of Delaware.
 In addition, the New Jersey Turnpike begins where Routes 49, 40, 130 and 295 all intersect with one another, with the creation of a roadway from Pennsville to Woodbridge Township being the initial goal when the New Jersey Turnpike Authority was created in 1948.
 Despite the Turnpike's southern end being in the township, Exit 1 is officially located in neighboring Carneys Point Township.
 The only major county road that travels through is County Road 551.